Lolaknowsbest/Align-Yoga-Studio/README.md

 A landing page website for the minimal yoga studio 🧘🏽🧘🏽🧘🏽

-This is an interactive and seo friendly.
+It is interactive and seo friendly.